-Some of my favourite conversations were with Inuits ranging from dating in a small community – Alex from Pond Inlet quips It’s much easier if you’re open to dating your third cousin.
+Some of my favorite conversations were with Inuits ranging from dating in a small community – Alex from Pond Inlet quips It’s much easier if you’re open to dating your third cousin.
 Or the lasting impact of Christianity.
 Or to my favourite, the last rite of passage when you kill a seal.
-Inuit give it one last sip of fresh water to show respect.
-It’s fascinating culture.
-One that I was quite ignorant to before.
+Inuit give it one last sip of freshwater to show respect.
+It’s a fascinating culture.
+One that I was quite ignorant of before.

 6. Hangout with Really Cool People